Skip to main content

 I couldn't wait until March to try the log-cabin house so I designed my own simplified version to make into a birthday card this week, but it came out too big for a card, so I made it into a 16x16-inch, birthday pillow!

+All the quilting is done on my domestic machine, but I did a little hand quilting on the house motif for textural interest.
 Here is the back of the pillow.
 The removable pillow-cover is fastened with a white, number-five zipper.

 Here is the inside view with bound, interior seams.